 Prepare a spot in your garden shed, garage, pantry, or kitchen for drying flowers.

 Repurpose pot rack or do something simple like string some twine between some eye hooks.
-Sometimes just creating a space can inspire you to take some cuttings and bring beautiful blooms indoors.
-One of my favorite pictures from my garden is a simple row of hydrangea cuttings drying upside down in my kitchen.
+Sometimes just creating space can inspire you to take some cuttings and bring beautiful blooms indoors.
+One of my favorite pictures from my garden is a single row of hydrangea cuttings drying upside down in my kitchen.
 Bliss.

 Reviving the little botanic spark in your heart